 Gatherings are forbidden.
 However, it is still possible to protest, despite the pandemic.
-The right to protest is protected by the Charters.
+The right to protest is protected by charters of rights.
 Rules must be followed though.
 Plus, the government has restricted places where protests against public health measures can take place.

 Protesting: A Fundamental Right

 The right to protest is protected by both the Quebec and the Canadian charters.
 The charters protect two fundamental rights: freedom of expression and freedom of peaceful assembly.
 In 2019, the Quebec Court of Appeal stated that these two freedoms create a right to protest.

 You can protest in the street, on the sidewalk, in a park, or in a public space because these are places for people to gather and express themselves publicly.
 In fact, the Court of Appeal struck down a municipal by-law that required either organizers or participants of a protest to tell police the route or the time and place of a protest.
 The Court said this rule violated protected freedoms.